SHADOW2669/CivicEye/README.md

 ## **Software Workflow**
 1. **User Setup:**
    - Download the software from the official GitHub repository.
    - Configure the CCTV feed by entering the RTSP URL in the provided `config.json` file.
+[Ongoing Implementation]
    - Install system dependencies:
      ```bash
      sudo apt update